-The odontogenic infection is the most common infection of the mouth and face area and has plagued the human race for centuries.
-Oral and facial infections resulting from a purulent cause are the most common odontogenic 1 and range from periapical abscesses to superficial and deep infections of the neck 2.
-These infections are usually due to tooth decay, gingivitis, crown infection, dental trauma, and to some extent due to complications from dental procedures^{3, 4}.
-The successful management of this infection depends on changing the environment by relieving pressure, removing the causative agent of the disease and choosing an appropriate antibiotic 2.
-The National Center for Disease Control and Prevention in the United States of America estimated that approximately one third of all outpatient antibiotic prescriptions are not necessary and this rate is higher in developing countries such as Yemen, where most prescriptions are unnecessary 5.
-Failure to prescribe appropriate antibiotics may be associated with the development of resistance and unfavorable side effects6.
-Despite all the improvements in diagnostic testing and the availability of modern antibiotic treatment, such infections continue to cause significant morbidity and mortality rates, particularly when there is no early treatment ^{7,8}.
-The significant problems linked with antibiotic use have encouraged studies looking at antibiotic prescribing practices for dentists 9-13.
-Furthermore, the option of antibiotic to manage a dental infection preferably depends on the appropriate culture and susceptibility profile.
+The odontogenic infection is the most common infection of the mouth and face area and has overwhelmed the human race for centuries.
+Oral and facial infections resulting from a purulent cause are the most common odontogenic1 and vary from minor abscesses to superficial and deep infections of the neck2.
+Usually these infections are due to tooth decay, gingivitis, crown infection, dental trauma, and to some degree as a result of complications from dental procedures^{3,4}.
+The successful managing of this infection depends on altering the environment by relieving pressure, removing the causative agent of the disease and choosing an appropriate antibiotic2.
+In the United States of America, the National Center for Disease Control and Prevention estimated that about one third of all prescriptions of outpatient antibiotic are not necessary and this rate is higher in developing countries such as Yemen, where most prescriptions are unnecessary5.
+Failure to prescribe appropriate antibiotics may be linked with the expansion of resistance and adverse side effects6.
+Regardless of all the developments in diagnostic testing and the accessibility to modern antibiotic treatment, such infections persist to cause important morbidity and mortality rates, particularly once there is no early treatment^{7,8}.
+The significant problems linked with antibiotic use have encouraged studies looking at antibiotic prescribing practices for dentists9-13.
+Furthermore, the option of antibiotic to manage a dental infection preferably depends on the appropriate culture and susceptibility report.
 Patients with this infection are normally prescribed antibiotics on an experimental basis without knowledge of the exact pathogen.
 This antibiotic treatment may or may not lead to positive results due to a variety of factors such as microbial specificity and drug resistance.
-In immunocompromised patients, this treatment schedule directs to a faster decline in health situation.
-These limits are compounded by a lack of advanced facilities to quickly and precisely detect pathogenic microorganisms.
+In patients of immunocompromised, this treatment schedule directs to a faster decline in health situation.
+These limits are compounded by a need of advanced amenities to quickly and precisely detect pathogenic microorganisms.
 Dentists must understand pathobiology and proper management of this infection as it is so important.
 In addition, differences in geography, prevalence of resistant bacterial strains and local antimicrobial prescribing practices lead to variation in the antibiotic properties of the bacteria between populations in different regions of the world14.
-Updated information on the pattern of microbial resistance at the national and local levels should inform the rational use of existing antimicrobial drugs 15.
+Updated information on the pattern of microbial resistance at the national and local levels must inform the rational use of offered antimicrobial drugs15.
 It is known that early finding of pathogens and enhanced diagnostic methods are necessary to improve the healthcare system.
-Because microorganisms differ from region to region in addition to their sensitivity, it is vitally important to conduct such studies that will help monitor the constant development of the susceptibility of bacteria to commonly used drugs.
-Several studies have found that there are changes that have occurred in the organisms that cause maxillofacial infection in the world in general 16.
-Therefore, this clinical and microbiological study was designed to verify the validity of these allegations.
-The aim of this study was to identify the bacteria responsible for orofacial abscesses infections and to find out the pattern of their sensitivity to antimicrobials against the commonly prescribed antibiotics in Yemen.
+Because microorganisms differ from region to region in addition to their sensitivity, it is vitally important to conduct such studies that will help monitor the constant development of the susceptibility of bacteria to regularly utilized drugs.
+Several studies have found that there are changes that have occurred in the organisms that cause maxillofacial infection in the world in general16.
+Therefore, this clinical and microbiological study was planned to verify the legitimacy of these allegations.
+The aim of this study was to detect the bacteria responsible for orofacial abscesses infections and to find out the pattern of their sensitivity to antimicrobials against the usually prescribed antibiotics in Yemen.